Market type framework

 What a trust market is

-A trust market is one in which the buyer cannot evaluate the quality of what they are buying before committing to it — and the consequences of getting it wrong are emotionally or materially serious.
-The decision is carried, almost entirely, by signals about the provider rather than evidence about the outcome.
+A trust market is one in which the buyer cannot evaluate quality before committing, and the consequences of getting it wrong are emotionally or materially serious.
+The purchase is made under uncertainty about the provider, at a moment when the buyer is rarely in a position to tolerate that uncertainty.

 Why these markets behave this way